 The restaurants are working fine but at supermarkets you may find difficulties finding certain types of foods, such as uncooked rice, bread, eggs, and ready made meals.
 Snacks and bottled drinks should be fine.
 AA batteries are hard to find in the whole Japan at the moment.
 You may find them in the restricted mumber if you are in Osaka or Kyoto.
 So don't forget to pack your own AA battery supply.

 You may find difficult to travel between Narita Airport and Tokyo.
 The most convenient JR line Narita Express is currently not running.
-JR Soubu line is running on weekend over 8 years ago
+JR Soubu line is running on weekend about 9 years ago

 (continued from the above comment, sorry)

 JR Soubu line is running on the weekend schedule and it takes 80mins to Tokyo station.
 Alternatively Keisei line Skylinner (express) runs between Narita and Ueno station in Tokyo, and takes 50 mins.
 Yesterday (22nd.
 March) the Skylinner ran only in the afternoon, but can be expected to run more frequently in a few days.
 Keisei line Citylinner (rapid) to Ueno may be running more frequently.

 Another way to get to Tokyo is by bus.
-It takes one hour and arrives at Tokyo City Air Terminal (TCAT), which is eight minutes walk from the nearest subway stations (one of them is Kayaba station on Tozai line) over 8 years ago
+It takes one hour and arrives at Tokyo City Air Terminal (TCAT), which is eight minutes walk from the nearest subway stations (one of them is Kayaba station on Tozai line) about 9 years ago